Before You Buy or Lease a Car

 - Get a copy of your credit report before you visit the dealership.
 Visit www.AnnualCreditReport.com or call 1-877-322-8228 to get a free copy.
 Your credit report has information that affects whether you can get a loan — and how much you’ll have to pay in interest to borrow money.

 - Get an “out-the-door” price of the car in writing before you visit the lot, and before you talk financing with the dealer.
 That means getting the dealer to send you the total price of the car, before financing, including taxes and fees.
-Having this info in writing before you go to the lot will help you compare offers from different dealers on an apples-to-apples basis, more easily catch extra charges and add-ons that may slip into your deal, and keeps your attention on the total cost (not just the monthly payment).
+Having this info in writing before you go to the lot will help you compare offers from different dealers on an apples-to-apples basis, more easily catch extra charges and add-ons that may slip into your deal, and keep your attention on the total cost (not just the monthly payment).

 - Know your total cost, not just the monthly payment.
 Low monthly payment offers can be tempting, but don’t focus solely on your monthly payment.
 For example, lower monthly loan payments often require longer terms and higher interest rates, which will substantially increase your overall cost.
 When calculating what you can afford, use the Make a Budget worksheet as a guide to make sure you have enough income to cover your monthly expenses and a car payment.